 Before and After: How Painting Turns Back the Hands of Time

 Surface preparation is a demanding process requiring the use of specialized equipment while the work proceeds.
-We at William Nunn Painting use up to date equipment and methods that comply with current EPA guidelines pertaining to Renovation, Repair and Painting.
+At William Nunn Painting, we use up-to-date equipment and painting methods that comply with current EPA guidelines pertaining to Renovation, Repair and Painting.
 This protects workers and homeowners from the potentially damaging effects of exposure to lead in old paint, something that young children can be particularly vulnerable to.

 In the long run, good paint preparation techniques add years to an exterior paint project.

 The journey to obtaining a lasting and beautiful newly painted surface includes considerable and proper preparations before applying the actual paint.
 While some paintwork looks fine enough initially, it may fade, flake or bubble is critical prep work was skipped.
 Bubbles resulting from localized loss of adhesion and lifting of the paint film may have been prevented with initial care.
 We believe the extra work upfront offers our clients a job that will last longer and save money in the long run.

 Add Years to the Life of Your Newly Painted Surfaces

 Too often our team of painting experts is called within a few short years after a paint job because it is peeling or another issue has surfaced.
 Paying close attention to the prep work and use of material used can add years to the life to your finished coat of paint.
 Our years of experience and truly developing the craft of an excellent paint job, have led us to carefully clean, scrape, fill sand, and prime your wall, so that your paint will adhere correctly.
 We begin by diagnosing and offering solutions to the problems most likely to have caused your paint to fail prematurely.

 Unless the cause is discovered and corrected, the paint problem is likely to reappear and ruin your fresh paint job.
 Your long-term satisfaction is our goal.